 How to Introduce Your New Puppy to Your Dog!

 Puppy introductions, especially if you already have an older family dog, can be a little nerve-wracking.
-What if they don’t like each other?
-Well, we’ve got useful and successful tips to help you introduce your puppy to your dog and help them establish a new friendship!
+What if they don’t like each other?!
+Well, we’ve got useful and successful tips to help you introduce your puppy to your dog to make sure they’re off to the best start possible together!

 With the tips outlined in this blog, we’ll walk you through pre-planning for your pups' introduction and our expert trainers’ guidance to make the meeting process as smooth and enjoyable as possible!
 So if you’ve decided that today is the day for the big introduction, read up on our tips below!